DaveBenham/VenomModules/README.md

 To the right of the 8 division matrix is a global column that can serve multiple purposes

 #### GLOBAL MODE Button
-The global mode has the same values as the division mode, except there is no --- (global default) value available.
+The global mode has the same values as the division mode, except there are no --- (global default), ALL - RESET, or ALL - NEW values available.

 The global mode serves two purposes:
 - It defines the mode used to compute the OR, XOR ODD, and XOR 1 outputs.